HS-High-Science/HSPS-Handbook/Handbook/Handbook.md

 **MRT** is an “elite HS unit whose mission is to protect strategic sites from external and internal threats.”
 They have the best HSPS guards in their ranks, allowing them to cope with any challenge that comes their way.
 MRT has rule bypasses to reach the best combat result.

 ### Joining MRT
 **MRT** is a subdivision within HSPS, which is currently invite only with guards having to prove themself being capable of joining MRT.
 It varies on skills and leadership qualities you may have, that is beneficial to the subdivision.
-There will be certain requirements within aswell to try to recieve a invite to MRT.
+There will be certain requirements within as well to try to receive an invite to MRT.

 ## 4.2 Security Protocols